letiziagirardi/DeepVideoInpainting/README.md

 Once detected video inpainted by using TCN from video inpainted without the usage of TCN technique, we try to understand which specific technique has been used in inpainting process (i.e. OPN, GMCNN and STTN ).
 To do this, we have to model a classifier.

 Aware of the better results of localization maps products from the testing of HP-FCN on the same technique it was trained on, we build three statistical models to classify the three inpainting techniques starting from the localization maps.

+For each frame of the test videos V, we compute medium values of
+* pixels of each localization maps with value greater or equal than 0.5
+* pixels of each localization maps with value less than 0.5 and we estimate its likelihood w.r.t each distribution.
+The distribution model with the **maximum likelihood** receives a score equals to the likelihood value of that frame.
+Once analysed every frame, the video is classified using the **majority voting criteria**.